 New York to Amish Country, Philadelphia and Washington D.C.
 2-day tripBuy tickets now

 On the New York to Amish Country, Philadelphia and Washington D.C.
-2-day trip you get a bit of everything.
-The peaceful countryside as well as the current and former bustling capitals of the U.S. It’s one of the most popular tours available and I highly recommend booking online in advance.
-The tour departs on a luxury air-conditioned coach from Gray Line Visitors Center at 07:00 sharp and will head straight to Philadelphia – the City of Brotherly Love.
-Here you will drive along one of the oldest inhabited streets in America, the Elfreth’s Alley.
+2-day trip, you get a bit of everything.
+The peaceful countryside in addition to the current and former bustling capitals of the U.S. It’s one of the most popular tours available so I highly recommend booking online in advance.
+Early in the morning, the tour departs on a luxury air-conditioned coach from the Port Authority Bus Terminal.
+The bus proceeds directly to Philadelphia: the City of Brotherly Love.
+Here, it drives along with one of the oldest inhabited streets in America, Elfreth’s Alley.

 The Liberty Bell and the “Rocky Steps”

 A main attraction on the tour is the Liberty Bell, the historic symbol of American Independence and freedom.
 This bell, thought to be one of the bells marking the reading of the Declaration of Independence on July 8th 1776, is inscribed with: Proclaim LIBERTY throughout all the land unto all the inhabitants thereof.
 After visiting the Liberty Bell, you’ll be able to jog up the 72 steps in front of the Philadelphia Museum of Art, made famous by the “Rocky” movies.
 Heels are not advised.

 The Capitol Building, the White House and the Senate Buildings